ShubhDoshi/DeepFake-Detection/README.md

 ## Training and Testing:

-Three different classifiers were used to train the dataset and test it on the testing dataset to give accuracy, f1-score and logloss for LDA, PCA and Normal dataset.
-The three different classifiers used were: 1)SVC 2)MLP 3)KNN.
+Three different classifiers are used to train the dataset and test it on the testing dataset to give accuracy, f1-score and logloss for LDA, PCA and Normal dataset.
+The three different classifiers used are: 1)SVC 2)MLP 3)KNN.
 For each classifier, each type of dataset was trained and testing was performed.

 ## Comparison: